-Based on conversations with the Town of New Hartford, low-maintenance, traditional, and hybrid styles of streetscape furniture are recommended.
-The Amenity Package in Section 10 details streetscape amenities that are appropriate to the Town.
-The selected amenities include benches, tables, waste receptacles, bollards, planters, and lighting.
+The Amenity Package in Section 10 details streetscape amenities that are appropriate to the Village.
+The selected amenities include benches, tables, waste receptacles, bike racks, bollards, planters, and lighting.
 Six families of streetscape amenities are included in the package with a variety of price ranges.
 Each family is described by its elements and how it relates to the theme, the form of the streetscape amenities, recommended materials, and recommended colors.
-Multiple colors and features are available for these options, but metal, blacks, greys, and reds are recommended to reflect the area's mixed heritage.
+Based on conversations with the Village of New Hartford, traditional and hybrid styles of streetscape furniture are recommended to go along with its theme.
+Multiple colors and features are available for these options, but wood with metal accents of green and grey are recommended based on colors currently utilized in the Village.